Tuesday, 22 February 2011

 “It is by going down into the abyss that we recover the treasures of life.
 Where you stumble, there lies your treasure." ~ Joseph Campbell

-I have always found it hard to be vulnerable.
-A long time ago, deep in the mines of a painful childhood experience, I probably put the essential parts of my heart into a box.
-Shrouded them in a still, silent, safe darkness.
+A long time ago, deep in the mines of childhood memory, I probably put the essential parts of my heart into a box.

 As Brene Brown says in her "Ted talk" below, deep down at soul level, we may not feel even worthy of connection, love and acceptance.

-Often a childhood experience made us feel that essentially, we are not enough.
+Often a childhood experience made us feel that essentially, we are

 As we grow we feel it necessary to accessorize ourselves with achievement to prove our worthiness.